 GRADING: Grading is standard.
 Students earn a grade based upon the percent of total possible points they obtain.
 Both the lecture and lab components of this course consists of 860 points (3 exams at 100 points each, 15 homework assignments at 10 points each, 7 quizzes at 10 points each, 14 labs with participation at 10 points each, the Final exam at 100 points and a 5-page scientific report on an organism of your choice at 100 points.
 If needed, extra credit assignments will be available.
 Quizzes and assignments may not be made up.
 Homework assignments are due at the time of any given exam.
 There is a one-week grace period to make up any missed exam.
 Any missed exam not made up within the allotted time will be given a zero.
 (Note: It is the responsibility of the student to schedule make-up work with the instructor at a time convenient to both parties.)
+A minimum of 4 hours community service at Kritter Krazy exotic animal rescue will be required.

 Item Points

 Exams x3 300

 Homework x15 150

 Quizzes x7 70

 Labs/Participation x14 140

-Final Exam/Paper 200
+Final Exam/Paper 250

 Total points: 860